Skip to Main Content

 1. Making a big purchase, including furniture

 If you’re about to close on a house, you might’ve heard that you should limit your spending and avoid buying expensive items.
 But what is considered a big purchase during underwriting?
 A new car or boat would certainly raise red flags with lenders.
-Even furniture or appliances — basically anything you might pay for in installments — is best to delay until after your mortgage is finalized.
+Even furniture or appliances — basically anything you might pay for in installments — is best to delay until after you finalize your mortgage.

 Depending on your credit score and history, these transactions can lower your score, which can impact the interest rate and loan amount you receive.
 This could result in a higher interest rate for the next 15 or 30 years, or even having to come up with a larger down payment.